 Access control is one of the most important cybersecurity practices.
 Careful adjustment of users’ access rights helps to secure sensitive data and reduces the chance of a successful attack.

-However, choosing a relevant access control model can be tricky.
+However, choosing an access control model relevant to your organization can be tricky.
 In one of our previous posts, we reviewed role-based and attribute-based access control models.
-In this post, we discuss definitions of, implementations of, and use cases for the mandatory and discretionary access control models.
+This article discusses use cases for mandatory and discretionary access control models.
 We also show differences between discretionary access control (DAC) and mandatory access control (MAC) to help you choose one over the other.
 Finally, we provide implementation tips.

-Access control helps to mitigate both insider and outsider threats.
-That’s why IT regulations and standards — NIST, HIPAA, PCI DSS, and others — enforce strict physical and logical access control measures.
+Access control helps mitigate both insider and outsider threats.
+That’s why IT regulations, laws, and standards — NIST, HIPAA, PCI DSS, and others — enforce strict physical and logical access control measures.
 In this article, we discuss models of logical access control.

 - The nature of the protected data